OCSInventory-NG/WindowsAgent/NSIS_agent_setup/Readme.txt

 MS11-025 critical fix introduces incompatibilty problem of MS CRT/MFC 9.0 with Windows 2000 (http://blogs.msdn.com/b/vcblog/archive/2011/04/26/10158277.aspx).
-So for Windows 2000 only, w've choosen to install original MS CRT/MFC 9.00.21022.8 provided with Visual C++ 2008 without Service Pack or hot fixes.
+So for Windows 2000 only, we have chosen to install original MS CRT/MFC 9.00.21022.8 provided with Visual C++ 2008 without Service Pack or hot fixes.
 You must put these files into "vc2008_redist_9.00.21022.8_for_Windows_2000" sub directory before building NSIS installer.